top of page

 Ecclesiastes 3: 1-8

-At one of my Wednesday evening bible studies, I challenged the students to think about a hardship in their lives that they had been reluctant to give to God.
+At one of my Wednesday evening bible studies, I challenged my young friends to think about a hardship in their lives that they had been reluctant to give to God.
 Something that he or she was holding on to and suffering from.
 I knew most of the students fairly well and I was hopeful that certain ones of them could discuss their personal problems and find some comfort in talking them out.
 We had some rather hard things among the group.
 One girl had lost her mother in a custody battle due to drugs.
 Another was struggling with both parents and felt alienated from her home.
 The discussions were hard but also lovely.
 We were sitting outside for one of the first warm evenings in the spring.
 Then a young girl who was there for the first time said, “My dad died two months ago from Covid.”
 And there it was, death.

 God warned his new creation, Adam, made in his very image, ...”you must not eat from the tree of the knowledge of good and evil, for when you eat from it you will certainly die.”
 Grief and mourning are considered a natural order of things but does death feel natural to you?
 Have you lost a loved one too early?
 Did it feel right?